Cargill/splinter-docs/docs/0.5/howto/configuring_rest_api_authorization.md

 [Splinter Admin UI]({% link community/planning/admin_ui.md %}).

-Biome credentials can be enabled for the Splinter daemon by specifying the `--enable-biome` flag when running `splinterd`.
-For more details on this flag and running `splinterd`, see the
-[`splinterd` man page]({% link docs/0.5/references/cli/splinterd.1.md %}).
+Biome credentials can be enabled for the Splinter daemon by specifying the `--enable-biome-credentials` flag when running `splinterd`.
+For more details on this flag and running `splinterd`, see the [`splinterd` man page]({% link docs/0.5/references/cli/splinterd.1.md %}).

 For more details about Biome and credentials, see